SciRooPlot/SciRooPlot/README.md

 plot <figureGroup> <plotName> <mode>
 ```
 Regular expressions for `<figureGroup>` and `<plotName>` are supported.
 This means you can create multiple plots according to naming patterns.
-For example `plot paperPlots .+` would generate all plots defined within the figureGroup called paperPlots and `plot test "plot[1,2]"` would create plot1 and plot2 in the figureGroup test.
-Note that in the second example quotes are needed, since your shell will try to interprete some special characters (in this case `[]`) before they are passed to the plotting program.
+For example `plot paperPlots .+` would generate all plots defined within the figure group called `paperPlots` and `plot test "plot[1,2]"` would create `plot1` and `plot2` from the figure group `test`.
+Note that in the second example quotes are needed, since your shell will try to interprete some special characters (in this case `[]`) before they are passed to the plotting app.
-To select only a sub-category within the figureGroup, use `<figureGroup/some/category>`.
+To select only a sub-category within the figure group, use `<figureGroup/some/category>`.
 By default, the optional `mode` argument is set to `interactive` and you can leave it out in the command.
 Possible alternatives are: `find`, `pdf`, `eps`, `svg`, `png`, `gif`, `macro`, `file`.

-For bash and zsh this program provides an auto-completion feature, this means you can tab through the available commands, figureGroups and plots.
+For bash and zsh this program provides an auto-completion feature, this means you can tab through the available commands, figure groups and plot names.
 Your `executable` (which creates the plot definitions) specified in the configuration
 will automatically be rebuilt and (if needed) executed before the app generates the requested plot(s).